mike-landl/FlightPath/Readme.md

 [![C++23 Standard](https://img.shields.io/badge/Standard-C++23-yellow.svg)](https://isocpp.org/std/the-standard)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# Flight Path
-This project processes a datalogger file from a flight simulator and reconstructs the flight path using only data from the onboard **inertial measurement unit (IMU)**. including body-fixed linear acceleration and angular velocity.
+This project processes a datalogger file from a flight simulator and reconstructs the flight path using only data from the onboard **inertial measurement unit (IMU)**.
+(i.e. body-fixed linear acceleration and angular velocity)

 The output is a **`.kml` file** (stored in the `data/` folder) that can be opened in **Google Earth** to visualize the reconstructed flight path alongside the original.